The *Funnest* List of Things to do in Noosa with kids!

 The Noosa River, and it’s many and varied winding tributaries, offer a fabulous chance to try kayaking and paddle boarding.

-Kayaking in the Noosa Everglades offers families a chance to slowly explore the myriad beautiful waterways and picturesque settings that the area has for careful nature observers.
+As well as kayaking and paddle-boarding on the Noosa River, you can also head 40 minutes north to kayak in the Noosa Everglades The everglades are only one of two everglades in the world and offer families a chance to slowly explore the myriad beautiful waterways and picturesque settings that the area has for careful nature observers.

-For more information about kayak tour with dolphins in Noosa click here.
+For more information about everglades tours in Noosa click here.

 You can bring your own equipment or hire paddle boards and kayaks from any of a number of local industries.
 Support small Noosa businesses!

 What about a Noosa Everglades cruise?
-Check out this one!
+Check these out!

 Have you been snorkelling before?